Quirky Cavaliers

 Our payment process

 1. Complete RightPaw application.
 2. Correspondence via RightPaw to clarify customer requirements.
-3. Quick phone call to provide congratulations on your new family member and finalise arrangements.
-4. Payment of $500 deposit via RightPaw to secure puppy.
-5. Payment of balance via RightPaw 10 days prior to collection…
+3. Phone call to discuss further and finalise arrangements, including puppy meet and greet.
+4.1 Payment of $850 deposit via RightPaw to secure puppy, with payment of balance via RightPaw five days prior to collection.…

 Getting your puppy home